 Twitter: http://www.twitter.com/dstienstra

-Building from her background in community-engaged, place-based research and relationship-building, Alex provides strategic and operational leadership to initiate, develop, manage, and evaluate research and knowledge mobilization plans with and for the Centre and its diverse academic and community partners.
+In the RKMbM position, Lenore provides strategic and operational leadership to raise the profile and impact of the Centre in the University and in the local, national, and international community.
+She initiates, develops, manages, and evaluates research and knowledge mobilization plans with and for the Centre and its diverse academic and community partners.
 She applies collaborative, intersectional approaches to research projects and knowledge mobilization activities to ensure all work connected to the Centre is aligned with its goals and priorities for cultivating and connecting thriving communities and environments.

 Contact: asawatzk@uoguelph.ca